Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Which of these feels best for deep lounging?

-Southpark is the most lounge-forward thanks to its low, deep seat and relaxed cushion setup.
-It’s the one we reached for when we wanted to stretch out for long TV sessions.
+Southpark is the most lounge-forward model because of its low, deep seat and relaxed loose cushions.
+It was the easiest pick for stretching out during long TV sessions.

 Which option is best for a work-then-watch routine?

-The True Custom Track Arm Sofa felt the most balanced for posture during laptop sessions, while still being comfortable enough to recline into later.
+The True Custom Track Arm Sofa felt the most balanced for laptop posture and evening lounging.
+It stayed more supportive than Southpark but still felt comfortable for movie nights.

 Is the Z4 sleeper actually easy to operate?